navaneethakrishnanms/Apex_Validator-BIT/README.md

    ```bash
    npm run dev
    ```
-   The frontend will be accessible at the local URL provided by Vite (usually `http://localhost:5173`).
+   *The frontend will be accessible at `http://localhost:5173`.*

+---

-## Usage
+## 💡 Usage Guide

-1. Open the frontend URL in your browser.
+1. **Launch the App**: Open your browser and navigate to `http://localhost:5173`.
-2. You can either type manual text or upload a PDF document containing the requested items, total, and signatures.
+2. **Input Data**: You can either type the college form details manually or upload a PDF document containing the requested items, total amounts, and signatures.
-3. The backend will parse the file via Groq and validate the logic using your local Ollama instance.
+3. **Validate**: Click submit!
+The backend will parse the file via Groq and validate the logic using your local Ollama instance, presenting the results instantly on the UI.